Towards a provably resilient scheme for graph-based watermarking: Linear-time decoding ( missing edges)

 We describe some characterizations that lead to an efficient computation of the fixed vertex $f$ of $G$.
 Let $T$ be the representative tree of the original watermark $G$.
 We consider the case where the two edges that have been removed belong to $T$.
 Denote by $F$ the forest obtained from $T$ by the removal of two edges.
 First, we consider the case $f = 2n+1$.

-\begin{theorem} : Let $F$ be a forest obtained from the representative tree $T$ by removing two edges, where $n > 2$.
-Then $f = 2n+1$ if, and only if, \begin{enumerate}[(i)] \item vertex $2n+1$ is a leaf of $F$; and \item the $n$ small vertices of $G'$ are children of $2n$ in $F$, with the possible exception of at most two of them, in which case they must be isolated vertices. \end{enumerate} \end{theorem}

-{\it Proof}: From Theorem \ref{thm:charac-T}, we know that, when $f = 2n+1$, $f$ is the rightmost vertex of $T$, hence a leaf of $F$, implying the necessity of condition~(i).
+\begin{theorem} Let $F$ be a forest obtained from the representative tree $T$ by removing two edges, where $n > 2$.
+Then $f = 2n+1$ if, and only if, \begin{enumerate} \item vertex $2n+1$ is a leaf of $F$; and \item the $n$ small vertices of $G'$ are children of $2n$ in $F$, with the possible exception of at most two of them, in which case they must be isolated vertices. \end{enumerate} \end{theorem} {\it Proof: } From Theorem \ref{thm:charac-T}, we know that, when $f = 2n+1$, $f$ is the rightmost vertex of $T$, hence a leaf of $F$, implying the necessity of condition~(i).
 Again by Theorem \ref{thm:charac-T}, the small vertices of $T$ must immediately follow the rightmost cyclic vertex of $T$, namely $2n$.
 Since two edges have been deleted from $T$, it follows that all small vertices are children of $2n$ in $F$, with the possible exception of at most two of them, which then became isolated vertices, so condition~(ii) is also necessary.

 Conversely, suppose conditions (i) and (ii) hold, and assume $f \neq 2n+1$.
 Then the second case covered by Theorem~\ref{thm:charac-T} applies for $T$.
 If $f = 2n$, we know from $n > 2$ that vertex $2n+1$ has at least $3$ children in $T$, making it impossible for $2n+1$ to become a leaf of $F$ by the removal of only two edges, therefore contradicting condition (i).
 If, on the other hand, $f < 2n$, then, again by Theorem \ref{thm:charac-T}, vertex $2n+1$ cannot have any small children, contradicting condition~(ii).
 Therefore $f > 2n$, implying $f = 2n+1$. $\Box$